SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 socket.connet()
 ```

-#### 2 Maintain the connection

-#### 3 Packet verification
+#### 2 Packet verification
 To ensure reliable data transmission, you are supposed to implement data validation functionality.
-Specifically, you need to calculate a 16-bit checksum for all fields in the packet except for **test_case, Source_address, and Target_address**, and then fill in the CHECKSUM field.
-This ensures that the receiver can perform validation checks upon receiving the data. *You could implement related feature in both **send() & recv()** or define a new function and call it if need.*
+Specifically, you need to calculate a 16-bit checksum for all fields in the packet except for **`test_case, Source_address, and Target_address`**, and then fill in the `CHECKSUM` field.
+This ensures that the receiver can perform validation checks upon receiving the data. *You could implement related feature in both **`send() & recv()`** or define a new function and call it if need.*

 #### 3 Retransmitting
 Generally, in an unreliable network environment, the connection might occur packets lost, corrupted or delyaed.
 Hence it is necessary to retransmit these error packets when above error happened.
-Specifically, when some packets that have been sent do not receive a response with ACK=1, which means that they have been received successfully, it is necessary to resend those packets.
+Specifically, when some packets that have been sent do not receive a response with `ACK=1`, which means that they have been received successfully, it is necessary to resend those packets.
 You can implement this feature using any strategy you think suitable.
 For example, maintain a list of sent data, remove an item from the list when it receives the correct response, and resend the data if no response is received within a set duration.

 #### 4 Retransmission request
 Sometimes, during the reception of a large amount of data, the receiver may experience timeouts for certain packets that are not delivered, and if the sender does not resend these packets, the receiver needs to send a request to the sender to specify retransmission.
-This feature should be implemented in bot **recv() & send()**.
+This feature should be implemented in bot **`recv() & send()`**.

 #### 5 Pipeline manner
 Sometimes, we need to transmit large amounts of data that cannot be sent all at once, and sequential transmission is inefficient.
 In such cases, data transmission needs to be done in a PIPELINE manner.
 Specifically, you are supposed to implement a basic data chunking and sorting method that can divide a large dataset into multiple small CHUNKs that can be transmitted directly.
 Additionally, it should ensure that the receiver can reassemble these data chunks into the original large dataset upon receipt.
-This feature shoule be implemented in **send()** For example,
+This feature shoule be implemented in **`send()`** For example,
 ```python
 target_addr = ("123.4.5.6", 12345)
 socket = TCPSocket(...)